thisismedium/md/docs/scripts.rst

 usage: pytest [options] module ...

-This script runs tests found :func:`test.pkg_suites` for the given modules.
+This script runs tests found by :func:`test.pkg_suites` for the given modules.
 This makes running tests for any package or module very easy.
 Run ``pytest --help`` to see the options.
 For example: